haavard/tox-weechat/README.md

 -----
 In WeeChat, load the plugin: `/plugin load tox`.
 In cases where WeeChat can't find the plugin, try specifying the full path to the binary.
 You should get a new buffer called tox.
 This is the core Tox buffer, where output from commands will appear.

+ - In WeeChat, load the plugin with `/plugin load tox`.
+If it fails, try specifying the full path to the binary.
+ - Create a new identity with `/tox add <name>`.
+The data file is created in `<WeeChat home>/tox/<name>` by default.
+Can be changed with `/set tox.identity.<name>.save_file`.
+ - Connect your new identity to the Tox network with `/tox connect <name>`.

+The following commands must be executed on a Tox buffer:

  - To change your name, `/name <new name>`.
  - Get your Tox address with `/myaddress`.
  - To add friends or respond to friend requests, `/help friend` will get you started.